namoosir/African-Impact-Challenge/README.md

 ## Contribution <br />
 The team follows git flow, and so to work on feature, you will be working on a particular branch.
 We are using JIRA to keep track of features and tickets.<br />
 Our branch names generally follow the JIRA the tickets.<br />

+## Documentaion <br />
+To view the backend documentation, start the server after following the steps above and go to http://localhost:3001/api-docs/.<br />